Signs of A Dictator (How To Stop Future Dictatorship)

 Book: How To Stand Up To A Dictator by Maria Ressa

-- Interestingly, in 2023, the president of the Philippines is Ferdinand Marcos Jr., son of former dictator Ferdinand Marcos, who escaped the country because of civil protests.
+• The current president of the Philippines is Ferdinand “Bongbong” Romualdez Marcos Jr., son of former dictator Ferdinand Marcos, who escaped the country because of civil protests.

-- When Ferdinand Marcos fled to Hawaii in 1986, he took with him 22 crates of cash valued at $717 million, 300 crates of assorted jewelry worth $4 million, 65 Seiko and Cartier watches, a 12 by 4 ft box full of real pearls, a 3 ft solid gold statue covered in diamonds and precious stones, $200,000 in gold bullion, nearly $1 million in Philippine pesos, and deposit slips to banks in the US, Switzerland, and the Cayman Islands worth $124 million.
+• Ferdinand Marcos (who ruled the Philippines from 1965 to 1986) fled to Hawaii in 1986.
+He took with him 22 crates of cash valued at $717 million, 300 crates of jewelry, and deposit slips to banks in the US, Switzerland, and the Cayman Islands worth $124 million.

-- More interestingly, Marcos Jr.’s running mate Sara Duterte, who won the vice presidency, is the daughter of Rodrigo Duterte.
+• More interestingly, Sara Duterte, commonly known as Inday Sara, the current vice president, is the daughter of Rodrigo Duterte.

 Final Words

-Only rarely do we see exceptions to this pattern.
-The best one being the Roman Emperor Marcus Aurelius, whom historians see as a democratic leader despite being selected rather than elected.
+Only rarely do we see a break from this pattern.
+The best one being the Roman Emperor Marcus Aurelius, who historians see as a democratic leader despite being selected rather than elected.

 √ Also Read: 10 Weird Things Psychopaths Do: Their Unusual Behaviors